 - Writing Populist: An online blog you can use for tips and advice on improving your writing skills.

-Expert tip for writing an HR resume that secures interviews
+Expert tip for writing a great HR resume

 As an employee in HR industry, you’ll already know the importance that keywords have, both for human and electronic readers, such as Application Tracking Systems, which is why it’s so important that you include them in your resume.